 The Club attracted a wide range of people, including many eminent academics, from a large area of North Wales and also Cheshire and Lancashire.
-It continued to thrive throughout the two World Wars and membership reached a peak of 412 in 1975, since when it has steadily declined though with a recent upturn to a current figure of about 170.
+It continued to thrive throughout the two World Wars and membership reached a peak of 412 in 1975.
+There are now just over 100 members.

 In 2006, the Club became a Registered Charity (number 1117013).